maigonis-elleris/routeros-fundamentals-lab/lab report.md

 - AP1 and AP2 have identical configurations in the non-VLAN setup, with the only difference being the number of ports in the bridge.
 VLAN configurations differ, as the wifi-qcom-ac package has certain limitations.
 Keep this in mind when setting up.
 The CAPsMAN server is manually defined, as L2 connections (default discovery behavior) can be unstable in some cases.

-- The PTP link has a netwatch script on the WBR1 side, which I implemented to address reconnection issues when the connection to the AP drops (MikroTik confirmed this issue — a fix should land at some point).
-The script triggers an interface toggle, and the connection should be restored within 30 seconds.

 - VPN server requires a static IP address.
 WireGuard configuration example is included (phone0.conf in the wg folder), which can be imported to your phone, laptop, or any other compatible device - or you can manually enter the values.
 This can serve as a base configuration for Road Warrior setups.
 Just remember to update the endpoint IP address and port (if changed) before using it.
     WireGuard’s basic principle is key exchange - both sides exchange public keys, while private keys stay private.
 A minimal configuration file includes interface creation and peer setup.
     The interface is a virtual network interface created on the device with specified parameters, including the private key.
 You can generate the private key when creating a new peer in RouterOS.
 Here’s a CLI command example for creating a new peer: